 We are wrong to resist ecstatic experience—for it heals, inspires, and connects us.
-The reality is we can learn to lose control and flourish in the 21st-century—with a pragmatic, empirical approach toward that which we don’t fully understand but so deeply ache.
+The reality is we can learn to lose control and flourish in the twenty-first century—with a pragmatic, empirical approach toward that which we don’t fully understand but so deeply ache.

 William James is an intellectual giant renown for his treatise, The Varieties of Religious Experience (1902): an investigation into the subjective encounters people have with the Transcendent.
 In his study, he attended more to the fruits of these experiences than to noxious metaphysical tussles.
 Like James, I remain agnostic on cosmological claims.
 It best benefits us to approach these occurrences through their impact on personal life, asking ourselves: does this path lead to healing, inspiration, and connection?
 Am I living a more flourishing life because of these ecstatic experiences or am I worse off?